cockroachdb/docs/src/current/v24.1/online-schema-changes.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-CockroachDB [does not support schema changes](#limitations) within explicit [transactions][txns] with full atomicity guarantees.
+CockroachDB [does not support schema changes within explicit transactions](#schema-changes-within-transactions) with full atomicity guarantees.
 CockroachDB only supports DDL changes within implicit transactions (individual statements).
-If a schema management tool uses transactions on your behalf, it should only execute one schema change operation per transaction.
+If a schema management tool uses transactions on your behalf, it should only execute one schema change operation per transaction. <br /><br /> {% include_cached new-in.html version="v24.1" %} Some tools and applications may be able to workaround CockroachDB's lack of transactional schema changes by [enabling a setting that automatically commits before running schema changes inside transactions](#enable-automatic-commit-before-running-schema-changes-inside-transactions).
 {{site.data.alerts.end}}

 ## How online schema changes work